 Under these laws your employer has a duty to make 'reasonable adjustments' to where and how you work, to make sure that you get the same chances as the people you work with.

-- allowing extra breaks
+- allowing extra breaks if you feel tired

-- providing adequate toilet facilities.
+- providing suitable toilet facilities.